 I have had my dog at a boarding place since October and I want her back but the place is not accepting payments or trying to work with me.
 I am nervous that any day now I could be arrested because she is still there.

 We do not have debtors' prisons in California.
 Your debt to the kennel is a civil matter.
 Under the facts you have provided you do not have a reason to fear jail time.
 If the kennel is telling you otherwise, they may be in violation of the law and you should contact a qualified attorney immediately.

 If you're being harassed by a third party debt collector, it's an issue where you don't have to sit back and take the abuse.
 You would have a right to proceed under the Fair Debt Collections Practices Act ("FDCPA") and likely also under the analogous state law.
-This does not necessarily mean that...Read more »
+This does...Read more »

 I recently moved into an apartment.
 Every time I walk towards my parking area I would pass my neighbor’s patio.
 Their dog would always bark every time someone walks by but today I noticed it didn’t and looked like it was suffering from the weather.
 Even though he was under a shade the heat was...
 Read more »

 We defaulted a $2500 loan car was repossessed and we were given the opportunity to recover it.
 Pay in full the amount of loan, with the agreed interest, penalties, repo fees, etc...
 Also upon picking up our vehicle from the Auto auction where it was located have another $200+ dollars for an...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.